ericnana/mysqlusingpgadmin/README.md

 Connect to Postgres from cammand line sudo -i -u postgres --> psql

 In order to create a database after setting the server from pgadmin gui you do  the following:
 CREATE USER postgres_user WITH PASSWORD 'password';
 CREATE DATABASE my_postgres_db OWNER postgres_user;
 \q
 exit
 sudo su - postgres_user

-To sign into database from the console: psql my_postgres_db Then you are switched to the desired database
+To sign into database from the console: sudo su - postgres_user --> psql my_postgres_db Then you are switched to the desired database

-To drop a databse do the following:sudo -i -u postgres -> psql -->'postgres=# drop database name_of_the_database;' or DROP DATABASE name_of_the_database;
+To drop a databse do the following: kill the server from the pgadmin icon and do the login again into your console from the start sudo -i -u postgres -> psql -->'postgres=# drop database name_of_the_database;' or DROP DATABASE name_of_the_database;

 To Grant privileges:
 psql -d yourDBName